josbeir/cakephp-docs-md/docs/2/en/tutorials-and-examples/blog-auth-example/auth.md

 then we redirect the user to the configured redirection URL that we used when adding the AuthComponent to our application.

-The logout works by just accessing the [Users / logout](users/logout.md) URL and will redirect the user to the configured logoutUrl formerly described.
+The logout works by just accessing the `/users/logout` URL and will redirect the user to the configured logoutUrl formerly described.
 This URL is the result of the `AuthComponent::logout()` function on success.